jordan-bonecutter/goption/README.md

 ## Why?
 I created this out of frustration for the incoherency of optional handling across the language.
 In sql, we use `NullType`, in json and encoding friends we use pointers, and elsewhere we use `ok`.
 This package adds a more coherent optional experience across the language and is well tested.

+## Features
+Attempts to follow a monadic design where if the wrapped type `T` implements some interface, so should `Option[T]`.
+The following are implemented:
+- `json.Marshaler`
+- `json.Unmarshaler`
+- `fmt.Stringer`
+- `fmt.GoStringer`
+- `sql.Scanner`
+- `sql.driver.Valuer`

+If there are any more interfaces which should be wrapped, please open an issue or a PR.

 ## Examples